I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 Introduction

-In my previous article, I introduced how to register Agent Skills in Agent Registry and dynamically load them from Strands Agents.
+In my previous article, I introduced how to register Agent Skills in the Agent Registry and dynamically load them from Strands Agents.

 https://dev.classmethod.jp/articles/aws-agent-registry-dynamic-skills-strands-agents/